heutelbeck/sapl-policy-engine/sapl-documentation/6_7_FastAPI.md

 For SSE endpoints returning async generators, the three streaming decorators provide continuous authorization where the PDP streams decisions over time.
 Access may flip between PERMIT and DENY based on time, location, or context changes.

-Tornado streaming responses are written directly to the response via `handler.write()` and `handler.flush()`.
-The decorators automatically set SSE headers (`Content-Type: text/event-stream`, `Cache-Control: no-cache`) and call `handler.finish()` when the stream ends.
-Each yielded item from the async generator is formatted as an SSE `data:` event (dicts are JSON-serialized).
+The decorators return a Starlette `StreamingResponse` with `media_type="text/event-stream"`.
+Each yielded item from the async generator is automatically formatted as an SSE `data:` event (dicts are JSON-serialized).

 A time-based policy that cycles between PERMIT and DENY: